MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 1. `Common Name` is the URL of the certificate you're requesting.
 We want a wildcard for a subdomain (*.test.house.lan).

-2. Select the `ACME Account` we created earlier.
+2. Select the `ACME Account` we created earlier (example: ssl.test.house.lan).

 3. Choose the `Challenge Type` that you named above (example - acmedns.test.house.lan).